IntensiveCoLearning/ethereum-protocol/stevenchen.md

 Learn 4844 thoroughly [here](https://eips.ethereum.org/EIPS/eip-4844)

 Before 4844 was live on mainnet, rollups have been storing data only via a section of the transaction known as calldata.
-4844  introduces "Blobs", which modifies the current transaction and block structure.
+4844  introduces "Blobs" to replace calldata, which modifies the current transaction and block structure.

 Aim to: scalability up, cost down.
 In detail: